shaik1002/biggitlabbomb/doc/integration/exact_code_search/zoekt.md

 1. Expand **Exact code search configuration**.
 1. In the **Indexing CPU to tasks multiplier** text box, enter a value.

-   For example, if a Zoekt node has `4` CPU cores and the multiplier is `1.5`, the number of concurrent tasks for the node is `6`.
+   For example, if a Zoekt node has `4` CPU cores and the ratio is set to `1.5`, the number of concurrent tasks for a node is going to be `4 * 1.5`, which is `6`.
 1. Select **Save changes**.

 ## Troubleshooting